Home » Old Fashioned Desserts » Aunt Jean’s Heath Bar Blondies

 Instructions

-• Beat the butter and sugar with an electric mixer until well combined.
-Add the eggs and vanilla and beat again.
-Combine the flour and salt in a separate bowl, then add to the butter mixture, stirring until just combined.
-Add the Heath bar bits and stir gently.
+• Mix wet and dry ingredients separately.
+In a large bowl, beat the melted butter and brown sugar with an electric mixer until well combined.
+Then, add the eggs and vanilla extract and beat until smooth.
+In a separate bowl, combine the flour and salt.
+Gradually add the flour mixture to the butter mixture, stirring until just combined.

 Notes